Limited company allowable expenses: are they tax-deductible?

 Whilst we’re in the realms of health and safety it’s worth noting that paying for your staff’s eye tests or medical checkups is considered a tax-deductible expense in certain scenarios.

-When it comes to eye tests if your staff (or your good self), spend most of your time in front of screens or visual display devices, then you must arrange and pay for an eye test if an individual asks for one.
+When it comes to eye tests, if your staff (or your good self) spend most of their time in front of screens or visual display devices, then you must arrange and pay for an eye test if an individual asks for one.

-In fact, you may want to offer these as standard as they are allowable expenses.
+In fact, you may want to offer these as standard, as they’re an allowable expense.

 If the employee then needs glasses wholly for their work in front of display and screen equipment, then you’re obligated to pay for it, and you can then claim this back as a tax-deductible expense.